 Pay attention to signs of carpenter ant activities such as sawdust-like material near wood structures and galleries and tunnels in damaged wood.
-You can also knock walls, baseboard and other wood surfaces and structures you suspect the ants could be nesting.
+You can also knock on walls, baseboards and other wood surfaces and structures you suspect the ants could be nesting.
 Listen for a faint, rustling sound which indicates the ant’s presence.

-Using sprays and baits to get rid these ants is very often effective as long as they are directed towards eliminating the nest.
+Using sprays and baits to get rid of these ants is very often effective as long as they are directed towards eliminating the nest.
 Most times, it is best to simply call in a professional pest control company like The Exterminators Inc. to eliminate the ants.
 To prevent an infestation, cracked interior walls and leaking roofs should be repaired immediately, and a good wood sealant used to prevent the wood from becoming damp and creating the perfect environment for carpenter ants to nest in.
 Call The Exterminators for effective treatments against carpenter ants, pavement ants, citronella ants and pharaoh ants.
 Call: 647-496-2211

 Hire a Professional Exterminator To Get Rid of Carpenter Ants

-Carpenter ant extermination Toronto is one of the most difficult and painstaking jobs even for seasoned professionals.
+Carpenter ant extermination in Toronto is one of the most difficult and painstaking jobs even for seasoned professionals.
 DIY extermination has a high failure rate for a number of reasons.

 There is no telling how many satellite colonies exist.
 Even if you are lucky to destroy one or two nests, there might be many others and you will continue to have the ant problem after spending considerable time and money.

 Carpenter ants also split when their nest is disturbed.
 This is why you should never spray into colonies you find.
 You could easily multiply your troubles if you are unsuccessful in killing all the ants.
-Queens, and there could be a number of them, may head in different directions to form new, independent colonies.
+Queens and there could be a number of them may head in different directions to form new, independent colonies.
 A few months later and you will have a worse problem than you begin with.

 Lastly, most over-the-counter pesticides don’t have the potent active ingredients needed to get rid of carpenter ants.
 Stringent pesticide and chemical controls in Canada restrict most of these potent pesticides to licensed exterminators and other professionals.

-Hire an exterminator who can do the tedious job of finding all ant colonies and treating appropriately.
-The carpenter ant exterminator in Toronto will also prevent a future infestation by protecting the vulnerable wood and cleaning your yard among other preventive measures.
+Hire an exterminator who can do the tedious job of finding all ant colonies and treating them appropriately.
+The carpenter and exterminator in Toronto will also prevent a future infestation by protecting the vulnerable wood and cleaning your yard among other preventive measures.
 Make sure you get a warranty for the service of at least six months.